stampedai/handbook/Employment Policies/Code of Conduct in the Community.md

 # Code of Conduct

-This code of conduct applies to community members and Stamped team members in all Stamped communities online (including but not limited to support chat, Slack, Twitter, and Facebook), in the Stamped office, and at all events hosted by Stamped.
+This code of conduct applies to community members and Stamped team members in all Stamped communities online (including but not limited to support chat, Slack, Twitter, and Facebook), in the Stamped office, any events hosted by Stamped and any event where you are representing Stamped.

 Our community is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, nationality, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, computing experience, or clothing.
 Consider that calling attention to differences can feel alienating.